Hot Reload¶

 Enable It¶

-Configure it from feather.config.lua:
+Or configure it manually from feather.config.lua:

 return {